RobbieRotten/obsidian/content/UTS Law Notes/Statutory Interpretation notes.md

           - nature and scope of the proposed changes
           - local statistics
           - objections received
-          - history of the venue’s operation.
+          - history of the venue's operation.
           - AM0020H - summarize this
             - Total application $4,377
             - You must make a duplicate of all pages this application and attachments
             - and lodge it at the local police station immediately before or within two working days of lodging the original with L&GNSW
-            - ‘Local consent authority notice’ on likely – the local council or other consent authority –
+            - 'Local consent authority notice' on likely – the local council or other consent authority –
-            - You must display a copy of ‘Public consultation and site notice’ to the location of the licensed premises
+            - You must display a copy of 'Public consultation and site notice' to the location of the licensed premises
             - You must also provide a copy of the notice to:
               - – the occupiers of any building on land adjoining the licensed premises, even if there is a separating road
               - – the occupiers of any building on land situated within 100 metres of the